2016 Peach Bowl

-The Georgia Dome in Atlanta, Georgia, hosted the Peach Bowl for the final time before being moved to Mercedes-Benz Stadium two years later.
+The Georgia Dome in Atlanta, Georgia, hosted the Peach Bowl for the last time before its move to Mercedes-Benz Stadium.

-The 2016 Peach Bowl was a college football bowl game played on December 31, 2016, at the Georgia Dome in Atlanta, Georgia.
-It was one of the 2016–17 bowl games concluding the 2016 FBS football season.
-The 49th Peach Bowl was a College Football Playoff semifinal, with the winner of this game advancing to play the winner of the 2016 Fiesta Bowl in the 2017 College Football Playoff National Championship.
-This was the final edition of the Peach Bowl (and final college football game) contested in the Georgia Dome, as the stadium was demolished on November 20, 2017, after its replacement, Mercedes-Benz Stadium, opened on August 26 of the same year.
+The 2016 Peach Bowl (officially known as the College Football Playoff Semifinal at the 2016 Chick-fil-A Peach Bowl for sponsorship reasons) was a college football bowl game played on December 31, 2016, at the Georgia Dome in Atlanta, Georgia.
+The game was the 49th playing of the Peach Bowl and the first semifinal of the 2016–17 College Football Playoff (CFP), part of the slate of bowl games concluding the 2016 FBS football season.
+The game featured two of the four teams chosen by the CFP selection committee: the No. 1 Alabama Crimson Tide from the Southeastern Conference (SEC) and the No. 4 Washington Huskies from the Pac-12 Conference.
+The winner qualified for the 2017 College Football Playoff National Championship against the winner of the other semifinal, hosted by the Fiesta Bowl.

-Sponsored by Chick-fil-A, the game was officially known as the College Football Playoff Semifinal at the Chick-fil-A Peach Bowl.
 The game was televised on ESPN with a radio broadcast on ESPN Radio.

-The winner of the game received the George P. Crumbley Trophy, named for the founder of the original Peach Bowl.
+This was the last college football game played in the Georgia Dome, which was replaced by Mercedes-Benz Stadium and demolished in February 2017.

 Teams

-On December 4, 2016, the CFP Semifinals were announced, with #1 Alabama vs. #4 Washington playing in the Peach Bowl.
+On December 4, 2016, the CFP Semifinals were announced, with No. 1 Alabama vs. No. 4 Washington playing in the Peach Bowl.

 This was the fifth meeting between the schools, with Alabama having won all four previous encounters.
 Their most recent meeting was at the 1986 Sun Bowl, where the Crimson Tide defeated the Huskies by a score of 28–6.

 This was the first bowl game between a Pac-12 team and an SEC team (or a predecessor conference) since the 2011 BCS National Championship Game when the Auburn Tigers defeated the Oregon Ducks by a score of 22–19 on a last-second field goal, and the second since the 1989 Freedom Bowl when the Washington Huskies defeated the Florida Gators 34–7.
 This was also Alabama's first appearance in the Peach Bowl, as well the first appearance of a Pac-12 team (although Arizona State appeared in the 1970 Peach Bowl as a member of the Western Athletic Conference).